Fleetwit/server-test/README.md

 If you open the server's IP in the browser, you'll see a JSON response, exposing a few of the machine's properties: CPUs, type, platform, uptime...

+### Install video ###

+I installed the server on AWS this morning and made a video of the install process: [https://www.screenr.com/8IJN](https://www.screenr.com/8IJN)

+Note that on the video the http server is made to run on port 8080 because port 80 was already taken.